“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 So how can you use your computer to gain a mastery of maths?

 If you've grasped counting, addition and subtraction but not much else, are struggling with your homework, or just an avid learner who feels let down by their maths skills, it might be worthwhile getting out your old textbooks, turning on your computer, and sitting down to study some maths.

-In this article, we're going to look at how you can learn maths at your own pace with a number of digital learning strategies including maths websites, quizzes, worksheets, etc. If you can't pay maths tutors to teach you maths, these resources could end up being more useful than any textbook!
+In this article, we're going to look at how you can learn maths at your own pace with a number of digital learning strategies including maths websites, quizzes, worksheets, etc. If you can't pay maths tutors to teach you mathematics, these resources could end up being more useful than any textbook!

-Before we mention anything, you need to know that arithmetic is a branch of maths concerned with the science of numbers and that there are several types of number:
+Before we mention anything, you need to know that arithmetic is a branch of mathematics concerned with the science of numbers and that there are several types of number:

 - Prime numbers

 Better yet, these numbers can be subjected to mathematical operations such as:

 - Simple calculations: addition, subtraction, multiplication and division